Sunday Snippet: The Power of the Outdoors!

 Go take a walk!

-This isn’t just a flippent, defiant response suggesting we just ignore these issues.
+This isn’t just a flippant, defiant response suggesting we just ignore these issues.
 It is an actual solution to countering the negative stressors our children and youth are experiencing.
-Research has repeatedly shown the restorative nature of being outside with the wind in our faces, feeling the chill or the heat and even the rain or the snow.
+Research has repeatedly shown the restorative nature of being outside with the wind in our faces, feeling the chill or the heat, and even the rain or the snow.
 Being outside is good for one’s health!